 Our lab is interested in combining theoretical and experimental approaches to uncover the general principles underlying the evolution of novel phenotypes, and how these affect the fitness of the organism across various environments.
 We approach this problem by performing experimental evolution in microorganisms such as E. coli, S. cerevisiae, and hybrids of S. cerevisiae and other related yeasts in a variety of laboratory environments and mathematical modeling.
 The goal is to identify the key changes in the genetic program that lead to the organism's adaptation to various stresses, and predict from first principles how such mutations can lead to new phenotypes.
 We are also interested in developing methods to infer the evolutionary history of the emergence of new phenotypes from genomic and transcriptomic data.

-Most organisms live in dynamic environments, and have to endure a range of different conditions.
-Often, the set of biological traits needed for the growth and survival of a species can be condition dependent.
+Most organisms live in dynamic environments and have to endure a range of different conditions.
+Often, the set of biological traits needed for the growth and survival of a species can be condition-dependent.
 Correspondingly, organisms have evolved sensory systems to detect and respond to environmental signals, by modification of the expression of biological traits.
 However, there are limits to the level of phenotypic plasticity in response to changing environments.
-Environmental shifts can be sudden without preceding signals or signals might be unreliable preparing the organisms for a non existing environmental stress.
-We use analytical and individual-based models coupled with evolution experiments to investigate the evolution of simple rules that microbes such as E. coli and yeasts to decide whether or not to switch to a protective state, when faced with unreliable signals.
-We also aim to understand the relationship between heterozygous environments and composition of microbial populations.
+Environmental shifts can be sudden without preceding signals or signals might be unreliable preparing the organisms for non-existing environmental stress.
+We use analytical and individual-based models coupled with evolution experiments to investigate the rules that microbes such as E. coli and yeasts have evolved to decide whether or not to switch to a protective state when faced with unreliable signals.
+We also aim to understand the relationship between heterozygous environments and the composition of microbial populations.

 Microbes form dense and diverse communities.
 They are often viewed to form cooperative networks with species producing nutrients and compounds that promote the survival and reproduction of neighboring cells of the same type.
 They also secrete toxins that can curtail the expansion of other microbes and help capture ecological niche.
-We develop ecoevolutionary models to study conflict and cooperation in general with a special focus on a form of cooperation that arises through mutual exploitation that is related to cheating and “Black Queen” evolution.
-Since, cooperation can reduce the productivity of the community and natural selection tend to limit the potential for productive cooperation, we try understand the why cooperation still exist and what is its role evolution of microbial species.
+We develop eco-evolutionary models, and use tools from statistical physics, population genetics, and computational biology to study conflict and cooperation in general with a special focus on a form of cooperation that arises through mutual exploitation that is related to cheating and “Black Queen” evolution.
+Since cooperation can reduce the productivity of the community and natural selection tend to limit the potential for productive cooperation, we try to understand “why” cooperation still exists and “what” is its role evolution of microbial species.